“No matter.” The Enemy Hurricane redistributed mass to build a new thumb. “Wheel or no Wheel, I’ll end you just the same.”

-They lingered too long absorbing the sole; the Enemy Hurricane stomped them.
-In space there was no floor to stomp them against, so the Enemy Hurricane’s surface tore the Galaxy Zephyr with tentacles and chomped its limbs with giant mouths.
+They lingered too long absorbing the sole.
+The Enemy Hurricane stomped them.
+In space there was no floor to stomp them against, but the Enemy Hurricane’s gravitational pull alone squashed them against the foot.
+The Enemy Hurricane’s surface tore the Galaxy Zephyr with tentacles and chomped its limbs with giant mouths.

 “Retreat!” shouted Lucille.
 Eisu and Fumiko pumped steam from the Galaxy Zephyr’s feet, but chomping teeth restrained them.
-Daisuke made the left hand blast steam from its palm, and Charlie swept the Wheel to slice tentacles; at last the Galaxy Zephyr freed itself.
-They fled from the Enemy Hurricane’s reach.
+Daisuke made the left hand blast steam from its palm and Charlie swept the Wheel to slice tentacles.
+At last the Galaxy Zephyr freed itself and fled from the Enemy Hurricane’s reach.

 Lucille hid silent tears as she assessed the damage to her robot’s armor.
 Awful gashes ran light-years deep through its purple flesh.
 Bite-marks almost severed their legs at the thighs.
-Lunar medical personnel flew through the purple flesh like a human body’s regenerative cells tending to individual injured pilots, but who could heal the Galaxy Zephyr itself?
+Medical-personnel flew through the purple flesh tending to injured pilots, but who could heal the Galaxy Zephyr itself?

 “We just need to keep our distance from the Enemy Hurricane,” said Eisu.

 “We’re getting used to its gravity, that’s all!” promised Fumiko.